erik-adelbert/aoc/2022/README.md

 `<EDIT>` I've reworked this one to reuse `map` storage, alleviating mem allocs and putting all the pressure on `go runtime map assign`. `map` are used here to implement a `set` datatype.
 As of today (commit), the overall runtime is **118.6ms**.

+`<EDIT>` Talking casually with a friend about this problem and coding techniques, he told me about this [video](https://youtu.be/DMQ_HcNSOAI?si=6dBFGZr0_X9Vysp8).
+This is my problem here: I don't need the garanteed performance and genericity for huge production-level maps given by `Go`: it comes at a cost that exceeds benefits here.
+So I've dumped the regular Go maps and designed a small adhoc one.
+As of today (commit), the overall runtime is **95.8ms**.

 ## Day 25

 For the last day of this AoC, the program defines a new number type `snafu` alongside the addition.
 The solution's core is a `digit adder` with `carry propagation` that can operate on `bytes`.